Sainte-Marie-de-Cuines

 Sainte-Marie-de-Cuines ([sɛ̃t maʁi də kɥin]; Senta-Maria-de-Cuéna) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Climate

-Sainte-Marie-de-Cuines has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Sainte-Marie-de-Cuines has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Sainte-Marie-de-Cuines is 11.9 C. The average annual rainfall is 856.4 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 21.5 C, and lowest in January, at around 2.1 C. The highest temperature ever recorded in Sainte-Marie-de-Cuines was 39.2 C on 12 August 2003; the coldest temperature ever recorded was -15.0 C on 5 February 2012.